-The Connected Competence standard role profile for a mechanical maintenance technician sets out the knowledge, skills, technical competencies and behaviours that are expected from a fully competent mechanical maintenance technician in any sector of the Engineering Construction Industry.
-Once competence is first achieved through training and subsequent qualification, regular testing ensures that ongoing competence is maintained, against a recognised standard.
+The Connected Competence standard role profile for a Mechanical Maintenance Technician sets out the knowledge and skills, technical competencies and behaviours that are expected from a fully competent Mechanical Maintenance Technician in any sector of the engineering construction industry.
+Attainment of these is achieved through training and on-site experience/exposure and is measured through standardised assessment.
+Once competence is achieved, regular testing ensures that ongoing competence is maintained.